 Generally, though, sealed records differ from expunged records because sealed records still exist; they're not accessible to the general public or via background checks, but certain entities (such as government agencies) can obtain a court order to access the records.

 Expunged Records vs. Pardons

-Judges issue expungements; governors, secretaries of state, attorney generals, and sometimes even the President, issue pardons.
+Generally, judges don't have the authority to issue pardons.
+For a pardon, you must turn to governors, secretaries of state, attorney generals, and sometimes even the President.

 How to Expunge Criminal Records